 BREXIT & Agriculture

-The purpose of the report was not to recommend how anyone should vote in the referendum on continued British membership of the EU.
+February 2016: ‘The Implications of ‘BREXIT for UK Agriculture’ report’s purpose was not to recommend how anyone should vote in the referendum on continued British membership of the EU.
 However, those involved in agriculture needed to be better informed about the consequences for them of a British exit.
 The report identified issues that needed to be clarified in the referendum debate.